 Ivory Coast Weather Boosts Cocoa Mid-Crop: Farmers

-Rains in most of Ivory Coast’s cocoa regions were below average last week but improved soil moisture after was helping the mid-crop, farmers said.
+Plentiful rainfall and sunshine in most of Ivory Coast's cocoa regions last week should boost the volume and quality of the April-to-September mid-crop, farmers have said.

-Temperatures over the past week ranged from 28.4 to 32.5 degrees Celsius.
+Rainfall in Daloa was 35.1 mm last week, 13.4 mm above average.
+Temperatures over the past week ranged from 27.2 to 31.4 degrees Celsius.